entertainmenttechnology/Smith-ENT4501-Fall-2025/assignments/03-Assignment.md

 ---

 ## Deliverables Checklist (Due Week 4)
-- [ ] Public repository link posted in the Week 3 Master Discussion.
-- [ ] Agile Report #3 completed and uploaded to repo.
+- [ ] Agile Report #3 completed and uploaded to repo, and added to Week 3 Discussion Board.
 - [ ] Iteration Plan & Timeline file included in repo.
 - [ ] Budget & Inventory section included in Iteration Plan.
 - [ ] Bibliography (Zotero link or file) added to repo.